Cloudesley Shovell: Early career

 Born in Cockthorpe, the son of John Shovell, a Norfolk gentleman, and Anne Shovell (née Jenkinson), Shovell was born into a family "of property and distinction" which, although not poor, was by no means wealthy.
 He was baptised on 25 November 1650.
 The unusual first name of Cloudesley derives from the surname of his maternal grandmother Lucy Cloudisley, who was the daughter of Thomas Cloudisley (d.
 1618) of Cley next the Sea, Norfolk.

-He went to sea as a cabin boy in the care of a paternal relative, Admiral Sir Christopher Myngs, in 1663.
+Initially a shoemaker's apprentice, he first went to sea as a cabin boy in the care of a paternal relative, Admiral Sir Christopher Myngs, in 1663.
 After Myngs' death in 1666 he remained at sea in the care of Admiral Sir John Narborough.
 He set himself to study navigation, and, owing to his able seamanship and brave disposition, became a general favourite and obtained quick promotion.
 Promoted to midshipman on 22 January 1672, he was assigned to the first-rate HMS Royal Prince, flagship of the Duke of York, and saw action when a combined British and French fleet was surprised and attacked by the Dutch, led by Admiral Michiel de Ruyter, at the Battle of Solebay off the Suffolk coast in May 1672, during the Third Anglo-Dutch War.